});

 Do you work on all BMW models?

-We work on most modern BMW platforms, including 3 Series, 5 Series, X models,
+We work on most modern BMW platforms, including 3 Series, 5 Series, X models, and M cars.
+Our focus is primarily on mid-2000s and newer BMW vehicles.

 Why does my BMW feel rough or down on power?

-fuel system problems, or carbon buildup.
-Proper diagnosis is key before
+Rough running or power loss can come from ignition issues, airflow restrictions, fuel system problems, vacuum leaks, turbo-related faults, or carbon buildup.
+Proper diagnosis is important before replacing parts.

 Do BMW engines need carbon cleaning?